 - itching, redness, or swelling of the head of the

-- discharge from the penis
+- discharge from the penis, which is usually

 - painful, swollen testicles

-The urethra becomes inflamed during a bout of urethritis, making
+The urethra becomes inflamed during infection, making

-urination more difficult.
+urinating more difficult.
 Discomfort in the penis is generally limited to the

 tip, where the urethra ends.

 Symptoms of chlamydial urethritis in men can mimic the

-of the sexually transmitted infection gonorrhea.
+symptoms of gonorrhea.
 Gonorrhea and chlamydia infections often occur at the

 same time, and infected persons may require treatment for both STDs.

 Urethritis in Men

 Your doctor will perform a series of lab tests to diagnose

-tested for the presence of bacteria.
+tested for the presence of the chlamydia organism.

-the source of your infection.
+determine the cause of your infection.

 reinfection.
 Without proper treatment, sexual partners may continue to pass the

 Several antibiotics can eliminate chlamydial urethritis,

 In most cases, your doctor will prescribe antibiotics for

-of Chlamydial Urethritis
+Complications of Chlamydial

-occur.
+symptoms occur.
 Untreated infections can spread and lead to more serious health

 complications in men, including: